-Cape Verde culture: sample the islands' history, music and more
+Cultural Cape Verde: discover the islands' history, music & more

-You might be visiting for the islands' sun and sand, but you'll definitely miss out if you don't help yourself to some Cape Verdean culture and cuisine during your stay.
+You might head to Cape Verde for the glorious sun and sand, but you'll definitely miss out if you dive into the isalnds' culture as well.
 So, step out of your hotel and get the best out of your African adventure with our a quick guide to what to expect.

 So, do look out for these wonderful expressions of Cape Verdean identity and culture on your holiday; you may not understand the lyrics, but you'll soon pick up the huge importance of music and dance to the islanders.